Spagettileg/Crater-Cross/README.md

 9. Footer sets out the website authors credentials

 ### Features Left to Implement
+1. Sound options for game initiation, in-game moves & game outcome (win/draw) to be added
+2. Game time to be controlled by timer per move to ensure quick game time

 ## Testing
 Test analysis and reporting can be viewed in a separate [TESTS.md](https://github.com/Spagettileg/Crater-Cross/blob/master/TESTS.md) file.